 Option 1c: Include the following if customer is served by Transfer Service via a General Transfer Agreement (GTA) and does have deviation scheduling

-6. SPECIAL SCHEDULING PROVISIONS FOR TRANSFER CUSTOMERS(09/17/12 Version)
+6. SPECIAL SCHEDULING PROVISIONS FOR TRANSFER CUSTOMERS

 «Customer Name» shall submit all schedules and forecasts in this section 6 using the Integrated Scheduling Allocation After-the-Fact Calculation (ISAAC) Portal, or its successor.

-6.1 Resources Applied to Load Served by Transfer Service(09/17/12 Version)
+6.1 Resources Applied to Load Served by Transfer Service

-For purposes of serving Transfer Service load located outside of the BPA Balancing Authority Area, «Customer Name» shall apply Tier 1 Block Amounts and Tier 2 Block Amounts purchased under this Agreement, or any non-federal resources that are listed in sections 2, 3, 4, 7.1, 7.3 or 7.4 of Exhibit A to the portion of «Customer Name»’s load served outside the BPA Balancing Authority Area. «Customer Name» may only apply non-federal resources to load served by Transfer Service provided that such application is consistent with section 14.6.7 of the body of this Agreement and Exhibit G, and provided that the Parties have executed a Transfer Service Support for Non-Federal Resources Agreement (TSSA), and a network resource exhibit within such, that supports the delivery of the specific non-federal resource(s) across the Third Party Transmission Provider’s transmission system.
+For purposes of serving Transfer Service load located outside of the BPA Balancing Authority Area, «Customer Name» shall apply Tier 1 Block Amounts and Tier 2 Block Amounts purchased under this Agreement, or any Transfer Service Eligible Resources that are listed in sections 2, 3, 4, 7.1, or 7.4 of Exhibit A to the portion of «Customer Name»’s load served outside the BPA Balancing Authority Area.

-6.2 Development of Power Schedules(09/17/12 Version)
+6.2 Development of Power Schedules

-6.2.1 «Customer Name» shall submit an hourly forecast of the portion of «Customer Name»’s load that is served outside the BPA Balancing Authority Area and that is not served by a non-federal resource to BPA by 0900 Pacific Prevailing Time the day(s) on which prescheduling occurs, as specified by WECC.
+6.2.1 «Customer Name» shall submit an hourly forecast of the portion of «Customer Name»’s load that is served outside the BPA Balancing Authority Area and that is not served by a Transfer Service Eligible Resource to BPA by 0900 PPT the day(s) on which prescheduling occurs, as specified by WECC.

-6.2.2 «Customer Name» shall create all electronic tags necessary for delivery of non-federal power to the portion of «Customer Name»’s load that is served outside the BPA Balancing Authority Area.
+6.2.2 «Customer Name» shall create all E-Tags necessary for delivery of Transfer Service Eligible Resources to the portion of «Customer Name»’s load that is served outside the BPA Balancing Authority Area.

-6.2.3 «Customer Name»’s schedules and electronic tags for the portion of its load served outside the BPA Balancing Authority Area shall represent «Customer Name»’s best available forecast of the load.
+6.2.3 «Customer Name»’s schedules and E-Tags for the portion of its load served outside the BPA Balancing Authority Area shall represent «Customer Name»’s best available forecast of the load.

 6.3 Deviation Scheduling

 6.3.1 No later than the fifth Business Day of each month BPA shall notify «Customer Name» of the current deviation balance for «Customer Name» loads served by Transfer Service.
 In such deviation balance, BPA shall identify separate deviation balances for HLH and LLH for the accrued deviation through the previous month.
-Such deviation balance shall be based on «Customer Name»’s metered loads served by Transfer Service, including losses, and both federal and non-federal deliveries to such loads, as well as outstanding deviation balances from previous months, if any.
+Such deviation balance shall be based on «Customer Name»’s metered loads served by Transfer Service, including losses, and both federal and Transfer Service Eligible Resource deliveries to such loads, as well as outstanding deviation balances from previous months, if any.

 6.3.2 No later than the tenth Business Day of each month, «Customer Name» shall submit to BPA an hourly deviation return schedule.
 In such hourly deviation return schedule, «Customer Name» shall:

-(1) for both HLH and LLH, identify whether the deviation schedule is to account for energy owed to the Third Party Transfer Service Provider or energy owed to «Customer Name»;
+(1) for both HLH and LLH, identify whether the deviation schedule is to account for energy owed to the Third-Party Transfer Service Provider or energy owed to «Customer Name»;

 (2) schedule the return of the entire deviation balance.
 The deviation balance in HLH shall be returned in HLH and the deviation balance in LLH shall be returned in LLH;